MockingbirdME/game_md/Dev's D20 version/core rules.md

   1. Option one, standard point buy:
     1. All four stats start at 0.
     2. Optionally increase one attribute to +1 and either reduce two others to -1 or one other to -2.
-2. Apply strain attribute modifiers.
+2. Apply strain attribute modifiers and traits.
-3. Assign Skills - 5 skills at rank one (novice) and one at rank two (skilled).
-4. Assign Secondary Skills - for each skill the character has at least one rank in choose one secondary skill associated with that skill to gain rank one in.
+3. Gain the Adventurer trait and apply its effects.
 4. Take Negative Traits if allowed
-5. Buy Traits
+5. Assign Traits - Gain 5 traits, following the standard rules for gaining traits.
 7. Gear and Spells

 # Beyond Starting Character Level